Ancestor Veneration For Beginners: How to Honour Your Ancestors

 How to Create An Ancestor Altar

-These shouldn’t be mixed because ouranic deities aren’t supposed to come into contact with the dead.
+These shouldn’t be mixed because Ouranic deities aren’t supposed to come into contact with the dead.

 Ancestor Altar Ideas